A self-organized exhibition taking place in the private homes of Amsterdam-based artists.

 The series of paintings continue a distinctive form of dialogue with Western European culture and history.

 Currently, people experience everyday images as full-colour slides via computer, smartphone or huge advertisement screens.
-Inversely, the paintings by Messing are referring to distant memories with blurred details and faded colours; representing space of subjective perception, which possibly could be more significant than common reality.
+Inversely, the paintings by Messing are referring to distant

 The artist is researching a refined technique to appropriate the role of a spectator of non-matter.